Time to Get Back on Your Feet!

 Your feet do a lot of work.
 By the time you’re 50, you’ll have walked 75,000 miles on them.
 Feet are complex structures with many bones, tendons, and ligaments that have to work together perfectly to keep you moving.

 Common reasons to call a podiatrist to include:

 - Cracks or cuts in your skin

 - Annual screenings

-If you think you can benefit from podiatric call, we encourage you to call Dr. Xiomara Okonkwo.
+If you think you can benefit from a podiatry visit, we encourage you to call Dr. Xiomara Okonkwo.
 She sees patients in Enfield and Glastonbury and welcomes new patients.
+She also providers care for urgent issues.
 Call (860) 721-5733.